 This Policy applies if a Customer uses, has used or has expressed an intention to use the services provided by DMC, or is in other way related to the services provided by DMC, including in relations with the Customer established prior to the Policy entered into force.

-Processing means any activity or set of operations performed with or without automated means, such as collecting, registering, organizing, structuring, storing, adapting or modifying, recovering, viewing, using, disclosing, sending, distributing or otherwise making them available, matching or combining, limiting, erasing or destroying.
+Processing means any activity or set of operations performed with or without an automated means, such as collecting, registering, organizing, structuring, storing, adapting or modifying, recovering, viewing, using, disclosing, sending distributing or otherwise making them available, matching or combining, limiting, erasing or destroying.

 Customer means any natural person who uses, has used, or has expressed a wish to use any services provided by DMC or in any other way related to any services provided by DMC;